liewyihseng/20090325_submission/README.md

 * Have Anaconda Navigator opened in your machine.
 * Head to the Environments tab on the most left part of the window.
 * Search for 'Import' that lies at the bottom left part of the window.
-* At the 'Specification File', simply insert the path that directs to environment.yml file within the cloned repository.
+* At the 'Local Drive', simply insert the path that directs to environment.yml file within the cloned repository.
-* A pop up window will appear where you are allowed to give the environment you are going to import a name.
+* Simply assign a name for the new environment and remember to check the 'Overwrite existing enironment' checkbox.
 * After that, simply select 'Import'.
 * The process of importing the environment might take awhile, please be patient.
 * If you have followed the steps, the designated environment with the environment name you have specified has been imported.